 - A trader being offered the job (before they accept) sees: the trade, your postcode area (not the full address), the job summary, urgency, and any photos you uploaded (with metadata stripped).
 They do not see your name, email, or phone.

-- The trader who accepts the jobadditionally sees the full address and can message you through the platform thread.
+- The trader who accepts the job additionally sees the full address and can message you through the platform thread.
 Phone calls, when used, may be routed via a masked number so your personal number isn't shared.

 - Other traders on Tradelynx see no part of your job.
 The offered/accepted distinction is enforced both at the application layer and via row-level database security.